 I have published on numerous topics surrounding primary, resurfacing and revision hip arthroplasty.

-I am the current President of the British Hip Society, having been on the BHS Executive for a number of years.
-That position has allowed me to contribute to the political discussions that surround joint replacement and hip surgery in the UK.
+I am a Past President of the British Hip Society, having been on the BHS Executive for a number of years.
 I was invited to become one of only ninety surgeon members worldwide of the International Hip Society in 2018.
+I was voted on to the Council of the British Orthopaedic Association in 2019.

 I am active in hip research and involved in implant development in both primary and revision hip surgery.
 Having been part of a worldwide development team, I performed the first implantation of a now-established socket system in Nottingham in 2009.